 Shelburne Primary EyeCare - Eye Doctors in Dufferin County

 Here at Shelburne Primary EyeCare, our primary focus will always be on you and the health of your eyes.
-When you step into our office, you can expect a warm and friendly greeting, a holistic atmosphere and exceptionally thorough eye care.
-That’s a promise.
+When you step into our office, you can expect a warm and friendly greeting every time.
+We offer a holistic atmosphere and exceptionally thorough eye care.
+That’s a promise!

 A brain injury such as a concussion will often disrupt the visual process that interfere with how information is taken in and processed.
 Vision can be also be compromised as a result of a neurological disorder such as a stroke, a brain tumor or Multiple Sclerosis.
 These are termed Acquired Brain Injuries.
 Vision Therapy can help.